Ebuka456/AVONMAET-DFA23-DE-SOLUTION/README.md

 - Addressed invalid characters in the Sensor ID column.
 - Ensured consistent data types.

+Check out the SQL scripts used for Data Transformation [Here](https://github.com/Ebuka456/AVONMAET-DFA23-DE-SOLUTION/blob/main/DE_ETL_DATAFEST2023/ETL%20DOCUMENTATION.sql)

-## Creation of Dimensions and Fact Tables
+## 📘 Creation of Dimensions and Fact Tables
 Following data transformation and cleaning, dimensions and fact tables were designed and constructed to facilitate data analysis and reporting.
 Here's an outline of these tables:

 ### Dimension Tables